aonschwartz/aonschwartz.github.io/about/index.md

 **[How a Washington ski patrol learned to unionize](https://www.hcn.org/issues/52.7/north-labor-how-a-washington-ski-patrol-learned-to-unionize)** \| High Country News \| When Vail Resorts added Stevens Pass to its empire, ski patrollers feared becoming fungible parts in a corporate machine.
 So they organized.

-**[How a Washington ski patrol learned to unionize](https://www.hcn.org/issues/52.7/north-labor-how-a-washington-ski-patrol-learned-to-unionize)** \| High Country News \| When Vail Resorts added Stevens Pass to its empire, ski patrollers feared becoming fungible parts in a corporate machine.
-So they organized.

 **[The Fraught Realities of Financial Relief During a Pandemic](https://newrepublic.com/article/157631/unemployment-insurance-coronavirus-cares-act)** \| The New Republic \| For many Americans receiving unemployment insurance right now, finally coming out ahead shows how badly they’ve been left behind.

 **[Gig-working Through the Apocalypse](https://newrepublic.com/article/157227/gig-working-apocalypse)** \| The New Republic \| The app-based economy was already a race to the bottom.
 The pandemic raises the question of how much lower things can go.